suman2025-kiit/DQVeriChain/README.md

 #Use the following code for model testing:

-$ python tQMLSAM_test.py model-name
+$ python DQVeriChain_test.py model-name

 #Use the following code for model training:

-$ python tQMLSAM_train.py model-name
+$ python DQVeriChain_train.py model-name

-The command-line argument model-name can be either tQMLSAM_test' or 'tQMLSAM_train'.
+The command-line argument model-name can be either DQVeriChain_test' or 'DQVeriChain_train'.
 The pre-trained models are located in the QSAM/model/ directory.

 # The lightweight model (DQVeriChain) is running using the following details :
 #Use the following code for model testing: